BPCI-Robotics/notebook-24-25/notebook.md

 * Everyone else uses it: The torque afforded by six motors allows one to have a much faster drivetrain, while still having good acceleration, handling, and pushing power.

 ### CAD
+This time, we decided that CAD was important.
+So we tried two different softwares, Autodesk Fusion 360, and Onshape.
+Both of them proved useful in their own way.
+Fusion 360 is very powerful, with features like physics simulation, and better support for custom desigining parts like the ones made from polypropylene.
+However, it is demanding in terms of computer resources, and it does not run well on school-administered Chromebooks.
+Onshape has the essential features needed to put together a robot

 ## Programming

 ### LemLib
 The programmers on the team did some research on control systems for the robot, and now we understand them.
 It would be a good project to implement them, but we understand our constraints (small team, few hours).
 So we wanted a sort of all-in-one solution for PID and path-following.
 PROS seemingly insists upon OkapiLib, though in the latest versions of PROS it is not supported.
 LemLib looked promising, as it was feature-rich and supported.
-LemLib makes it trivial to configure PID and controller
+LemLib makes it trivial to configure PID and custom controller